jbean1597/PersonalPortfolio/DataAnalytics/YearInCode/Week1/README.md

 This dataset has null values, erroneously assigned variables("Missing" instead of null), wrong data types in columns (strings in columns that should be int/float), and duplicates.

 The full, in-depth cleaning process can be found [here](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/YearInCode/Week1/Day_3.md)

+## Day 4: Analyze
+### Objectives
+* Examine relationships between different variables and how they affect price
+* Visulaize the relationships between variables, including brand name relationships

+Once the data is cleaned, now the fun part begins where we can actually derive insights from our dataset.
+The full analysis process can be found [here]()